ImgBotApp/InternetNL/test/connipv6/failed/description_en.md

 Unfortunately your internet provider has *not* given you a modern internet address (IPv6) or there is a configuration error.
-Therefore you are *not* able to reach computers with modern internet adresses.
+Therefore you are *not* able to reach computers with modern adresses.
 Please ask your internet provider to fix this for you.